-After project managers meet these qualifications, that are allowed to take the exam.
-The cost of the PMP exam is $404.00 for members and $555.00 for non-members.
+After project managers meet these qualifications, they are allowed to take the exam.
+The cost of the PMP exam is $404.00 for PMI members and $555.00 for non-members.

-As explained in the beginning, this so not a cheap or easy certification to obtain, but if you weigh the costs against the benefits, the benefits always come out on top.
+As explained in the beginning, this is not a cheap or easy certification to obtain, but if you weigh the costs against the benefits, the benefits always come out on top.

 Is PMP worth it?

 Project management is no longer considered to be just a profession, it is a strategic competence that is key to the success of a business.
 Due to the increase in company-run projects, the demand for competent and skilled project managers is continuing to grow worldwide.

 With over 790,000 project managers being PMP accredited globally, becoming certified is no longer a suggestion - it's a necessity.
 Those that are not certified will find themselves at a great disadvantage when it comes to job opportunities, career advancement and salary growth.

 Labeled as "the most important industry-recognized certification for project managers" by the Project Management Institute, a PMP certification is the top way to differentiate yourself from others and grow faster as a project manager.